eazyistired/personal-website/docs/resume.markdown

 ---

 ## *Grozavu Catalin-Andrei*
-University student interested in programming, networking, rtl design and many more. :)
+University student interested in programming, rtl design, networking and many more. :)

 **See my credentials and contact info at** [About](./about)